kosvi/kosvi/README.md

 ### 🐉 ultimate-rpg

-After snake came COVID-19 and we went to remote teaching with my pupils.
+After "the Snake" came COVID-19 and we went to remote teaching with my pupils.
 Once we got back to school, we had some spare time and I wrote [the-ultimate-rpg](https://github.com/kosvi/js-experiments/tree/master/ultimate-rpg) for my pupils with my pupils.
 First version wasn't really playable with phone, so version2 scales better for mobile.
 Version3 never came out.
 Still, no real beauty - simply hacked together in couple of hours.
 Again, [online version](http://www.roskakori.net/tmp/rpg2/) is available at least at the time of writing.